-None of the crimes listed above were bias motivated for 2015, 2016, and 2017.
+Hate Crimes2 None of the Crimes listed above were bias motivated for 2017, 2018, or 2019.

-- 1. There are no residence halls on this campus and therefore the category in not appli- - The Higher Education Opportunity Act of 2008 requires universities to report incidents of larceny, intimidation, simple assault, and vandalism, if those crimes were determined to be bias motivated.
+2. The Higher Education Opportunity Act of 2008 requires universities to report incidents of larceny, intimidation, simple assault and vandalism, if those crimes were determined to be bias motivated.

 Year Crime Bias Location

-2015 Harassment Race/sex orientation 0

-2015 Harassment Race OC

-2016 0 N/A N/A

 2017 0 N/A N/A

+2018 0 N/A N/A

+2019 0 N/A N/A

-3. Institutions are required to report UNFOUNDED crimes in the 2014 crime statistics chart and every year thereafter.
+^{3.} Institutions are required to report Unfounded crimes.
 Only local law enforcement may reclassify a crime as "Unfounded."

-Key

-OC = On Campus

-RH = Residence Hall

-PP = Public Property
+OC = On Campus NC = Noncampus SH = Student Housing PP = Public Property